Cryptandra intermedia

-Cryptandra intermedia is a flowering plant in the family Rhamnaceae and is endemic to the southwest of Western Australia.
+Cryptandra intermedia is a species of flowering plant in the family Rhamnaceae and is endemic to the southwest of Western Australia.
 It is a small shrub, usually with spiny branchlets, elliptic to linear leaves and spike-like clusters of white, tube-shaped flowers.

 Description

 Cryptandra intermedia is a shrub that typically grows to a height of 20–70 cm and usually has spiny branchlets.
 The leaves are elliptic to linear in outline, 3–9 mm long and 0.6–2 mm wide, on a petiole 0.4–1.2 mm long with stipules 0.8–1.4 mm long and a small sharp point on the tip.
 The upper surface of the leaves is glabrous, the edges turned down or rolled under, often concealing the densely hairy lower surface.
 The flowers are borne in head-like clusters of 2 to 10, surrounded by about 8 broadly egg-shaped to oblong bracts.
 The floral tube is 1.5–3 mm long, the sepals 1.2–1.7 mm long and glabrous, and the petals are about 0.8 mm long.